Travel advisory: Multiple advisories in effect. Check before you travel.View ×

 Call BC Ferries toll-free: 1-888-BC FERRY (223-3779).

-View the schedule for routes between Powell River (Westview) and Texada Island (Blubber Bay).
+View the schedule for routes between Campbell River and Quadra Island (Quathiaski Cove).

 Visit our accessibility page